 South Carolina implemented a state-wide eviction moratorium between March 17 and May 14, 2020.
-In both Charleston and Greenville, this period saw almost no new eviction filings.
-Since the moratorium lifted, however, new case filings have increased.
+In both Charleston (Charleston County) and Greenville, this period saw almost no new eviction filings.

 More detail on eviction protections in South Carolina can be found on the COVID-19 Housing Policy Scorecard.